jim-easterbrook/Photini/src/doc/other/installation.rst

     Successfully installed pyside2-5.15.2 shiboken2-5.15.2

 Note that this installed two packages, pyside2 and shiboken2.
-This is because ``pip`` knows what packages other packages depend on installs them if required.
+This is because ``pip`` knows what packages other packages depend on and installs them if required.

 The rest of the dependencies are installed similarly::